flutter/website/src/resources/games-toolkit.md

 ---
 title: Casual Games Toolkit
-description: Learn more about creating app-like games in Flutter.
+description: Free & open source multiplatform 2D game development in Flutter
 ---

-The Flutter Casual Games Toolkit, announced at Google I/O 2022, pulls together new and existing resources that enable you to speed up development of casual games on mobile.
+The Flutter Casual Games Toolkit pulls together new and existing resources so you can accelerate development of games on mobile platforms.

-This page outlines what resources are available and where you can find them.
+This page outlines where you can find these available resources.

-For instructions on how to use the game template, please review the [game template readme][game-template-readme].
+To learn how to use the game template, review the [game template readme][game-template-readme].

 ## How Flutter can help